Amongst the lingering mist and lush green hills of the Cameron Highlands, thousands of acres of tea gardens appear from the nearby BOH Tea Plantation.

 On the tour, you’ll learn how the tea is crafted and manufactured by viewing several different procedures.
 You’ll also learn the plantation’s history, seeing firsthand how it gained popularity.
 The short exhibition takes you through different stages and years of the company’s productions.

-Down the hallway in the same building, You’ll discover the gift shop with its assortment of tea-related products.
-If you’re looking for a small gift or souvenir this is the spot to come.
+Down the hallway in the same building, you’ll discover the gift shop with its assortment of tea-related products.
+If you’re looking for a small gift or souvenir, this is the spot to come.

 Fun Fact | Boh in Mandarin means precious happiness.